-    OSHA has recommended a process to be put in place to help reduce ergonomic risks and hazards, with the following key factors:
+OSHA has recommended compliance standards and a process to be put in place to help reduce ergonomic risks and hazards, with the following key factors:

 - Support from senior management: Senior leaders must be heavily invested in this process and help to craft and communicate the goals for this initiative with the organization.